Optimal Stopping via Randomized Neural Networks: Convergence of the randomized fitted Q-iteration (RFQI)

-\subsubsection{Idealized Algorithm}
+\subsubsection{Idealized algorithm}

 The combined operator $\Pi^K H$ is a contraction on the space $\Pi^K (L^2)^N$, since the projection operator is a non-expansion as outlined in \cite[Section 6]{Tsitsiklis2001Regression}.
-The \emph{idealized algorithm} is then defined as the unique fixed-point $\tilde{Q}^K$ of $\Pi^K H$, which can again be found by iteratively applying this operator to some starting element.
-Since any element in $\Pi^K (L^2)^N$ is given as $\Phi_K \theta$ for some weight vector $\theta \in \R^K$, this iteration can equivalently be given as iteration on the weight vectors.
-To do this, let us assume without loss of generality that $(\phi_k)_{1\leq k \leq K}$ are independent (if not, see the strategy in Proof of Theorem \ref{thm: conv LS 1} and \ref{thm: conv LS 2}).
+The \emph{idealized algorithm} is then defined as the unique fixed point $\tilde{Q}^K$ of $\Pi^K H$, which can again be found by iteratively applying this operator to an arbitrary starting point.
+Since any element in $\Pi^K (L^2)^N$ is given as $\Phi_K \theta$ for some weight vector $\theta \in \mathbb{R}^K$, this iteration can equivalently be given as iteration on the weight vectors.
+To do this, let us assume without loss of generality that $(\phi_k)_{1\leq k \leq K}$ are linearly independent (if not, see the strategy in Proof of Theorem \ref{thm: conv LS 1} and \ref{thm: conv LS 2}).
 Then, given some starting weight vector $\theta_K^{0}$, the iterative application of $\Pi^K H$ defines the weight vectors

 where $\phi_{1:K} = (\phi_{1}, \dotsc, \phi_{K})$.
 This closed-form solution is exactly the ordinary least squares (OLS) formula and this result was shown in \cite[Section 6]{Tsitsiklis2001Regression}.